Crime in Haiti

 Crime in Haiti is investigated by the Haitian police.
+Since the late 2010s, the country has suffered from widespread gang warfare and civil unrest, including a massive prison breakout in 2024.
+It also suffers from extreme corruption and high levels of sexual violence.

 Crime by type

 Murders in Haiti

-Reliable crime statistics for Haiti is difficult to come by.
+Reliable crime statistics for Haiti are difficult to come by.
 A comparative analysis of figures from various police/security entities operating throughout Haiti indicates that incidents of crimes tend to be inaccurately or under-reported.
 Thus, for example, the United Nations office on Drugs and Crime UNODC documented 1,033 murders, for a murder rate of 10.2 per 100,000 people, in 2012, and as few as 486 (5.1 per 100,000 people) in 2007.

 In the 22 months after the ouster of President Aristide in 2004, the murder rate for Port-au-Prince reached an all-time high of 219 murders per 100,000 residents.
-In contrast, an independent study tracking a large number of households in urban areas of Haiti recorded 11 murders among 15690 tracked residents during a 7-month period from August 2011 to February 2012.
+In contrast, an independent study tracking a large number of households in urban areas of Haiti recorded 11 murders among 15,690 tracked residents during a 7-month period from August 2011 to February 2012.
+Preliminary results of the assessment found:

-Preliminary results of the assessment found: The number of reported homicides across all urban settings increased considerably between November 2011 and February 2012.
-Half of the reported murders occurred during armed robbery or attempted armed robbery.
-While Port-au-Prince's overall homicide is low in comparison to other Caribbean cities, this nevertheless represents a rate of 60.9 per 100,000, one of the highest recorded rates since 2004;